-The doomsday prophet claims the world will end this month
+The doomsday prophet claimEd the world will end on OCTOBER 21, 2011

 May 21, 2011, came and went.
 Nothing happened.